The Haverford & Record A public archive · updated June 2026

 September 9, 2024

-The Deborah Project files a 278-page amended complaint, arguing that rather than correct course after the May filing, Haverford had “doubled down on every policy at issue in this case.”
+The Deborah Project files a 278-page amended complaint, arguing the College had “doubled down on every policy at issue in this case.”

 September 30, 2024